 California Weather in January

-The weather in California varies depending on what part of the state you're visiting.
-In general, coastal areas are comfortable in December, and the desert temperatures are at their most comfortable.
+California weather varies depending on what part of the state you're visiting.
+Coastal areas are moderate to cool in December, and the desert temperatures are at their most comfortable.

 In the mountains, you'll find snow, and most of the high mountain passes will be closed.
-Lake Tahoe will be cold in January with its lows in the teens at night and struggling to get above freezing during the day.
+Lake Tahoe and Mammoth Mountain will be cold in January with lows in the teens at night and struggling to get above freezing during the day.

-Yosemite Valley will be much warmer, in the 70s during the day and the 50s at night.
-At higher elevations will be much colder and there may be snow.
+Yosemite Valley will be much warmer in the 70s during the day and the 50s at night.
+At higher elevations, it will be much colder and snowy.
 Tioga Pass between Yosemite and the Eastern Sierras always closes before January, and it won't re-open until well after the spring thaw.

-You can get details of the highs and lows around the state in January (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations, such as San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.
+You can get details of the highs and lows around the state in January (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations: San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.

 What to Pack

-By January, water and air temperatures at the beach limit most people to oceanside strolls.
+By January, temperatures at the beach limit most people to oceanside strolls.
 The beach areas are always colder than inland, and they get even chillier when the sun goes down.

-If you plan to spend time outdoors camping or hiking, pack light layers to stay warm and covered, and in case it's colder than expected, bring a couple of extras.
+If you plan to go camping or hiking, pack light layers to stay warm and covered, and in case it's colder than predicted, take extras.

-No matter where your plans take you, pack plenty of sunscreen.
-Even if the sun isn't shining, its UV rays can reflect off water and snow, and you'll still end up with a sunburn.
+Just because it's winter, don't leave the sunscreen at home.
+Even when the sun isn't shining, its UV rays reflect off water and snow, and you'll still end up with a sunburn.

 Things to Do in California in January